spierala/blog-posts/introducing-signal-store.md

 MiniRx Signal Store is an incredibly flexible state management solution:
 It does not matter if you manage global or local state, complex or simple state...
 MiniRx Signal Store has you covered!

-With its flexibility and new Angular best practices on board, MiniRx Signal Store navigates you through modern Angular!
+With its flexibility and new Angular best practices on board, MiniRx Signal Store will navigate you through modern Angular!

 ## ⭐ MiniRx on GitHub
 Do you like MiniRx?
 Give it a GitHub star [here](https://github.com/spierala/mini-rx-store).